-Gathering information from people who rely on public transit to understand how COVID-19 has impacted plans to use alternative modes of transportation and to inform policy proposals to improve public transit options.
+Gathered information from people who rely on public transit to understand how COVID-19 impacted plans to use alternative modes of transportation and to inform policy proposals to improve public transit options.

 Communities of color and people with low incomes often rely heavily on public transit.
-The COVID-19 pandemic has decreased transit ridership in the US by roughly 40 percent since March 2020, and transit officials in the city predict that it may be years before ridership returns to pre-pandemic levels.
+The COVID-19 pandemic decreased transit ridership in the US by roughly 40 percent between March 2020 and September 2020, and transit officials in Houston predicted that it could be years before ridership returned to pre-pandemic levels.
 Air Alliance Houston, a research-based nonprofit advocacy organization committed to environmental justice, believes that increasing access to and use of alternative modes of transportation is critical to improving public health, including by reducing people’s exposure to polluted air and decreasing emissions of greenhouse gases contributing to climate change.
-With these concerns in mind, Air Alliance Houston wants to understand whether and how COVID-19 has impacted residents’ plans to use alternative modes of transportation in the future.
+With these concerns in mind, Air Alliance Houston sought to understand whether and how COVID-19 has impacted residents’ plans to use alternative modes of transportation in the future.